We work with a broad range of medical specialists who deal with difficulties related particularly to performing musicians.

 To register, you will need to go to the surgery during consulting hours, taking with you your Academy ID card and proof of your address in the UK.

-Students from abroad will then be issued with an NHS (National Health Service) number, without which it is no longer possible to refer patients for hospital opinions or treatment.
+Students from abroad will then be issued with an NHS (National Health Service) number, without which it is not possible to refer patients for hospital opinions or treatment.

 We have a relationship with Paddington Green Health Centre, a general practice that provides treatment and advice for most ailments, injuries (including performance-related injuries) and ill health.